©iStock / alvarez

 The win Business Angels Initiative of NRW.BANK (information in German only) brings business angels and innovative growth companies together to make private investments in promising start-ups.

-The NRW.SeedCap programme (information in German only) doubles venture capital provided by business angels at the same conditions.
-NRW.BANK contributes up to 200,000 euros to the financing.
+The NRW.SeedCap programme (information in German only) doubles venture capital provided by business angels or private seed investors.
+NRW.BANK contributes between 100,000 and 500,000 euros to the financing and for climate and environmental technology companies up to a maximum of 750,000 euros (in several financing steps).

 Regional start-up funds